Introduction to the Maker Movement

 Dougherty says in the article "A century ago, psychologist and education reformer John Dewey extolled the virtues of learning by doing, and contemporary science of the brain confirms the importance of tac- tical engagement and of using our hands in the learning process.
 Kids today are disengaged and bored in school, and as a result, many see themselves as poor learners.
 We should be framing things in our schools not just in terms of “how do we test you on that?” but on “what can you do with what you know?”

-2. Next, read this article on The Make Movement: A Learning Revolution by Sylvia Martinez.
+2. Next, read this article on The Maker Movement: A Learning Revolution by Sylvia Martinez.
+In the article, you will be introduced to the tools that move our students from being passive receivers of knowledge to real-world makers.

-In the article you will be introduced to Sylvia Martinez and Gary Stager who have written a book called Invent to Learn: Making, Tinkering and Engineering in the Classroom.
+In the article you will be introduced to Sylvia Martinez and Gary Stager who wrote the book Invent to Learn: Making, Tinkering and Engineering in the Classroom.
+The 2nd edition is now available.
 It is available to purchase in hardbound or on a Kindle device.
 We highly recommend you borrow or purchase this if you are interested in learning more in-depth about making in the classroom.

 3. Check out the Classroom Makers page by the REMC Association.
 REMC Classroom Makers (#cmakers) provides local REMCs with maker training, curriculum, and materials to be used with their districts to support and expand curricula and learning.
 There is information on how to check out materials and there are a lot of tutorials and resources to support classrooms.